phan-t/cas-socialabs/_labs/cloud agnostic bp.rst

 In this lab we explored how to create an agnostic blueprint and use constraints to influence the placement decisions.

 Congratulations!
-You have completed Module 1.
+You have completed Lab 2.
 Feel free to play with your successful deployments or hang tight for the next demonstration on Working with Inputs and Service Broker.

 Further Readings
 ================